TareqNewazShahriar/signalr-state-retainer/README.md

 }
 ```

-* onGetList: Pass a function to execute after rendering the notification list at session start.
+* **onGetList**: Pass a function to execute after rendering the notification list at session start.
 This callback will be called with notification list so that you can leverage it.
 ```js
 onGetList: function(list)
 {